 In order to be provisioned on AWS, first you need to create a sub-account choosing Cloud Foundry as the environment and Amazon Web Services as the provider.

-Note: We are currently available only in Europe (Frankfurt).
+Note: We are currently available in Europe (Frankfurt), Singapore, US East (VA).

 Once the sub-account is created, navigate to Spaces to create a new Space.